BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- SDDT-OTHERS.aml	- Misc items placed in here: "SMBus" fix via OC Guide.
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping for HP ZX20's (from bilbo's guide)

 	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
 Replace this file with one that matches your CPU model (I have included a few models below).
-You need to create a new one if your CPU is different. bilbo's [guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/) also has good coverage on this topic, including special instructions for E5-26X3, 26X7 variants CPUs.
+You need to create a new one if your CPU is different. bilbo's guide also has good coverage on this topic, including special instructions for 26X3 & 26X7 CPU variants.

 	The following are a few CPU SSDTs I created for my systems:
 	- SSDT-2670.aml		- E5-2670 CPU, Single or Dual